Aidymouse/Hexfriend/README.md

 ### Meat and Bones

 Hexfriend is built with Svelte and PIXI and some quite messy typescript.
-Thanks to mattjennings, without who's svelte-pixi project this would not have been possible.
+Thanks to mattjennings, without who's svelte-pixi project this would never have been possible.
 Go star it! https://github.com/mattjennings/svelte-pixi

 ### License